adc0032/rooted_bham/pages/pages-root-folder/index.md

   title: "Strengthen Our Roots"
   url: 'http://adc0032.github.io/rooted_bham/contact/'
   image: JasonParks_courtney.jpeg
   text: '<em>Rooted In Birmingham</em> is a community resource.
-If you want to contribute to the content (photos, blogposts, features, pages), reach out.
+If you want to contribute to the content photos, blogposts, features, pages, reach out.
 If you own a local business or service and want to be listed, reach out.'
 #
 # Use the call for action to show a button on the frontpage
 #